 - When in a situation where your child is fearful, make sure that you remain calm and relaxed to model self-control and confidence.

-- When a child is fearful, sometimes kidding may ease the fears.
+- When a child is fearful, sometimes kidding may ease the fear.
 Be careful, though, and make sure that you simply “joke” about the fear, without inadvertently making fun of your child.

 - Expose your child to feared objects/ situations over and over to help desensitize and build a sense of mastery.
 For example, to help with a fear of dogs: buy a stuffed dog (similar to one that is feared) that can be played with while controlling the situation, take your child to a pet store where there are puppies in cages (in hopes that he will feel less threatened by a smaller dog who is safely contained), let your child observe a large dog on a leash from a distance, let your child watch while others go up and play with the dog, read books about dogs, and finally, seek opportunities to allow your child to safely approach and interact with dogs.